Independent Texans PAC and the League of Independent Voters recommend the following on Bastrop Ballot Propositions.

 Here is the proponent’s website.
 They are good people working in EMS, but there just isn’t enough information for us to support this yet: https://voteforbastropesd3.org

-We hope if this measure fails, another option comes forward in the near future, and we would be happy to play our part to get it passed.
+We hope if this measure fails, another option comes forward in the near future.
+We would be happy to play our part to get it passed.

 Deeper Dive Homework on ESDs: You may also find this discussion about ESDs at the Texas Municipal League helpful.
 There can be issues with them if they're not done with precision and care: https://www.tml.org/DocumentCenter/View/195/Emergency-Services-Districts---2015-03-PDF